HcashOrg/Hx-Doc/docs/getting-started/obtaining-hx.md

 ## HX

-HX is a functional token on the HyperExchange chain.
-The total amount is 980000000, which is all obtained by the miners, and 20% of the mining reward is distributed to the developer team.
+HX is a functional token on the HyperExchange chain, which is all obtained by the miners, and 20% of the mining reward is distributed to the developer team.
 The specific benefits of mining blocks are as follows:

 |block height| reward of one block | total amount of this period|
 | ---------:|:----:|:---------:|